Walnux/ArrowDocuments/TopDown.md

 With application central solution, the current problmes caused by system cnetral solutions can be resolved very well.
 - **Using resources efficiently** - Only the resources that really need by the Application will be included and assinged.
-- **Small software binary** - Do not need to pakcage software with the full feature GuestOS.
-The software binary can be very small.
+- **Small software binary** - Users do not need to pakcage software with the full feature GuestOS any more.
+The application binary can be very small.
 - **security** - Individual single application running in sandbox isolatedly is the safest way to run application on cloud.
 Besides the removing of the unnecessary components also enhance the security.
 - **Be easy to do security updates** - it is much easy to locate, fix a security hole to a single application than do it in a system.
 - **Sharing application binary naturally**